OSVTAC/project-recommendations/pages/background.md

      Coordinating and funded by EAC to produce new *Voluntary Voting Systems Guidelines*.

      Includes a good [VVSG Principles and Guidelines][nist-vvsg-principles] summary.

-   * [Election Assistance Commission][eac] established by the Help America Vote Act of 2002 (HAVA) to develop guidance on HAVA requirements.
-Works with NIST to sponsor Technical Guidelines Development Committee (TGDC) working groups.
-     Result will be [Voluntary Voting Systems Guidelines][eac-vvsg].
-     Also works to implement Military and Overseas Voting.

    * [Voting Information Project][vip-project] Google/Pew effort to develop
      election data interchange standards, originally based on EML.